Blinue/Magpie/CONTRIBUTING_EN.md

 Contributing code is the more direct way to help Magpie.
 You may fix bugs, add new features, or correct formatting issues.
 You are not limited by the magnitude of the contribution.
 Every line is important!

 Like all other open source projects, you need to initiate pull requests to contribute codes for Magpie.
 The developers may ask you to make some modifications.
 Your pull request may be closed if you fail to respond in a timely manner.

-Please merge to the `main` branch if the code are for bug fixes of existing features.
-Otherwise please merge to the `dev` branch.
-Merging to the `dev` branch is always the safe option if you are not sure.
+You should merge your commits into the dev branch.

 **Note: once you contribute code to Magpie, you are agreeing to transfer the copyright of that code to the current copyright owner of Magpie.** This allows developers to make important decisions (like changing the license) without getting consent from every single contributor.
 The developers promise that the only changes in license will be shifting to newer versions of GPL.
 If you'd like to keep your copyrights, you will have to quit contributing and to apply the changes only to your forks.

 You need to follow the following rules when contributing code:

-1. Keep in the same style as that of the current code, including no change-of-line for curly brackets, using tabs for indentation, the ways to name variables, classes, and source files, using UTF-8 without BOM encoding, using inline comments in most of the cases, and using git-style messages, etc. Here is an example for C++:
+1. Keep in the same style as that of the current code, including no change-of-line for curly brackets, using tabs for indentation, the ways to name variables, classes, and source files, using UTF-8 without BOM encoding, preferring single-line comments, and using git-style messages, etc. Here is an example:
     ``` c++
     // ClassName.h